Horotone Harbor, Southern Argania

 “There in the back asleep.”
 Russell sighed.
 “I suppose you can hold on to the key until the boss gets back.
 You should get some rest, though.
 Hopefully, the boss’ lead checks out so we can set sail tomorrow.”

-Isaac yawned loudly, stretching upwards.
+Ethan yawned loudly, stretching upwards.
 “Right.
 I’m growing bored with this place.
 Its reeks of crustaceans.”

 There was a clap and a crescendo of thunder that echoed about the air.
-Isaac shuddered beneath his soaked clothing, feeling something cold rise from beneath his skin as if something was not alright.
+Ethan shuddered beneath his soaked clothing, feeling something cold rise from beneath his skin as if something was not alright.
 He could feel his weariness come over him once more before deciding.
 “I’m heading to bed.”

 “I think I’m going to stay up for a bit.
 There’s just something about the rain that soothes me.”

-Isaac scoffed.
+Ethan scoffed.
 “You never fail to surprise me, Russ.”
 He trekked forward, placing the lamp on a center table.
 The light of the lantern stretched farther, exposing the rest of the ship’s hull.